Best business internet in 2026

 Overview

-Frontier’s Business Fiber plans offer symmetrical upload/download speeds with a starting price below $50.00/mo.
+Frontier’s Business Fiber plans offer symmetrical upload/download speeds with a starting price below $50.00/mo. and a 2-year price guarantee.
+Add a Verizon Business mobile phone plan to save $20.00/mo. on internet.
 Frontier also guarantees 99.9% uptime with its shared broadband business service.

 Additional Information